AMWA-TV/is-14/docs/APIs.md

 The NMOS APIs use HTTP status codes to indicate success, failure and other cases to clients as per [RFC 7231](https://tools.ietf.org/html/rfc7231) and related standards.
 Where the RAML specification of an API specifies explicit response codes it is expected that a client will handle these cases in a particular way.
-As explicit handling of every possible HTTP response code is not expected, clients must instead implement more generic handling for ranges of response codes (1xx, 2xx, 3xx, 4xx and 5xx).
+As explicit handling of every possible HTTP response code is not expected, clients MUST instead implement more generic handling for ranges of response codes (1xx, 2xx, 3xx, 4xx and 5xx).